Agri Blog

-This article focuses on action you need to take to stay within the law if you are controlling wild birds to prevent serious damage to livestock, feedstuffs, crops, fruit etc., previously covered by General Licence 04.
+This article focuses on activities you need to take to stay within the law if you are controlling wild birds to prevent serious damage to livestock, feedstuffs, crops, fruit etc., previously covered by General Licence 04.

 The legal position

-The basic position is that the planned shooting or taking of wild birds to prevent serious damage will be unlawful unless one of the following three conditions is met:-
+The basic position is that the planned shooting or taking of wild birds to prevent serious damage will be unlawful unless one of the following three conditions is met:

 The scope of the s4 exception is limited.